vitalpoltava/mf-boilerplate/README.md

 2. `yarn install`
 4. `yarn start`

-(there is a bash script you can use to change the entry point of the app: `sh manifest.sh "http://localhost:3005/remoteEntry.js"`, if the first argument is missing script uses default address (`http://localhost:3004/remoteEntry.js`))

-Run `http://localhost:3000/` in your browser, and you will see the following:
+Run `http://localhost:3004/` in your browser, and you will see the following:

 ![login](login.png)